peaBerberian/paul-envs.sh/README.md

 - update project name
 - => Go can be merged I think
 - help flag per commands
-- SHould remove also remove networks?
+- Should remove also remove networks?
-- SHould remove also remove volume directly?
+- Should remove also remove volume directly?
 - Add "init bash / zsh /fish" commands to simplify auto-completion
 - ci tests for clean command?
 - on Remove, propose to call docker ourselve to remove the volume